 The InSights Art Competition receives anywhere from 350 to 500 pieces per year, with as many as 100 pieces submitted in some categories.
 A jury of art professionals, such as gallery curators, collections managers, museum administrators, art teachers, and working artists, select and rank pieces in each of the nine categories.

-Due to COVID-19, the judging process is entirely virtual this year, which means that all the artwork submitted will be shared with the judges in a digital format so they can select them remotely.
+Since the start of the COVID-19 pandemic in 2020, the judging process changed to an entirely virtual format.
+This means that all the artwork submitted will be shared with the judges in a digital format so they can select them remotely.
 Rob said, “We’ll send the jurors a list of all the artwork and a link to a Flickr account where all the digital images have been uploaded.
 Then, they will select their favorite pieces in each category and rank them.
 When I get the results of the jury selections, I’ll crunch some numbers, and from those calculations, we will determine the first, second, and third place winners in each category.
 Any artwork that receives a good number of votes but was not in the top 3 of their category receives an Honorable Mention.”

 Next Stop, Annual Meeting